amaynez/amaynez.github.io/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 show_date: true
 title:  Deep Q Learning for Tic Tac Toe
 date:   2021-03-18 15:14:20 -0600
 description: "Inspired by Deep Mind's astonishing feats of having their Alpha Go, Alpha Zero and Alpha Star programs learn (and be amazing at it) Go, Chess, Atari games and lately Starcraft; I set myself to the task of programming a neural network that will learn by itself how to play the ancient game of tic tac toe.
-How hard could it be?"
+How hard could it be?"x
 img: /posts/TicTacToeSml.jpg
 tags: [Machine Learning, Artificial Intelligence, Reinforcement Learning, Coding, Python]
 author: Armando Maynez